Building Construction Price Index (BCPI)

 Data are collected directly from survey respondents and derived from other Statistics Canada surveys.

 Price changes for sampled work put in place components and market information are collected quarterly from survey respondents using an electronic questionnaire (Construction Contractors Survey).
 Administrative data sources are used to collect prices for selected mechanical and electrical products.
 Prices for certain materials, labour rates, rental of equipment and municipal charges are obtained from a variety of secondary sources.
-These sources include construction industry publications and in-house databases.
 Price information is collected for the 15th day of the middle month of each quarter or the nearest business day prior to the 15th.

 Initial data collection from new respondents is completed by Producer Prices staff.
 This collection takes the form of telephone interviews with data captured using the electronic questionnaire.
 During this collection, interviewers confirm that respondents are in-scope, verify their contact information, as well as confirm the type of construction (residential or non-residential) and CMA for which they will be reporting.